 10/1 ARM: First adjustment after 10 years, then adjusts annually

 As you can see, an ARM can give you as long as 10 years of fixed-rate payments, or as little as one month.

 Note that there are other types of ARMs out there, and they may be advertised differently.
 For example, you might see a 2/28 ARM, or a 3/27 ARM, which are fixed for two and three years, respectively, before becoming adjustable.

 Most homeowners get into adjustable-rate mortgages for the lower initial payment, and then usually refinance the loan when the fixed period ends.
 At that time, the interest rate becomes variable, or adjustable, and the homeowner would likely refinance into another ARM, something fixed, or sell the home outright.

-But all adjustable-rate mortgages carry risk as the payments can change, sometimes sharply if the timing isn’t right.
-Learn more about all the advantages of adjustable-rate mortgages.
+But keep in mind that all adjustable-rate mortgages carry risk as the monthly payments can change, sometimes sharply if the timing isn’t right.

 All that said, make an interest rate plan before you purchase a property.
 Decide what you want to do with the home in the next five years, and from there, you’ll be able to decide if an adjustable-rate mortgage is right for you.